 Now I just have to figure out how to paint the skin of the third succubus…

-If you’d like to try your hand at these figures, join in the Bones 5 pledge manager and pick the Infernal Desires add-on, which includes three succubi and a trio of incubi.
+If you’d like to try your hand at these figures, join in the Bones 5 pledge manager and pick the Demonic Temptations add-on, which includes three succubi and a trio of incubi.